uadmin/uadmin/docs/api.rst

     type Action int

-There are 11 types of actions:
+There are 11 methods of actions:

 * **Added** - Saved a new record
 * **Custom** - For any other action that you would like to log